algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app_client.ResolveAppById.md

 • `Optional` **name**: `string`

-The optional name to use to mark the app when deploying
+The optional name to use to mark the app when deploying `ApplicationClient.deploy` (default: uses the name in the ABI contract)

-**`See`**

-ApplicationClient.deploy (default: uses the name in the ABI contract)

 #### Defined in